DuarteMRAlves/tag_my_outfit_server/README.md

 #### Load testing

-This tests also require that the server is running, and will check its performance and correctness in a load scenario by sending multiple requests simultaneously.
+These tests also require that the server is running, and will check its performance and correctness in a load scenario by sending multiple requests simultaneously.
 Not every combination of message parameters is tested since [Integration Tests](#integration-testing) will cover all cases:

 ```